Acalypha indica: Traditional uses

+Medicinal uses

 The plant has many traditional medicinal uses.
 In Madagascar, the crushed plant is used for skin parasites.
 In Mauritius, the sap of crushed leaves mixed with salt, or a decoction of plant, is used for scabies and other skin problems.
 In the Seychelles and Réunion, a root infusion or decoction is taken for asthma, and also to clean the liver and kidneys.
 The root decoction is also taken for intestinal worms and stomach ache.
 The leaf sap is taken as an emetic.
 An infusion together with the roots of Tylophora indica is taken in Réunion as an emetic in the case of poisoning.
 A leaf infusion is also taken as a purgative and vermifuge in Réunion and Madagascar.
 In East Africa sap of the leaves is used for eye infections.
 Leaf powder is used for maggot-infested wounds.
 Acalypha indica is listed in the Pharmacopoeia of India as an expectorant to treat asthma and pneumonia.
 It was formerly listed in the British Pharmacopoeia.